 The College of Labor and Employment Lawyers, headquartered in Annapolis, Maryland, was founded in 1995 on the 60th anniversary of the National Labor Relations Board and the 30th anniversary of Title VII and Executive Order 11246.
 The College began as a non -profit professional association honoring the leading lawyers nationwide in the practice of Labor and Employment Law.
 It has now evolved to become an intellectual and practical resource for the support of our profession and our many audiences.
 The primary purpose of the College is recognition of individuals, sharing knowledge and delivering value to the many different groups who can benefit from its value model.

-Three lawyers, Stephen E. Tallent of Washington, DC, the late Charles A. ("Butch") Powell, III of Birmingham, Alabama and Don MacDonald of Denver, Colorado played a strong role in the establishment of the College.
+Three lawyers, Stephen E. Tallent of Washington, DC, Charles A. ("Butch") Powell, III of Birmingham, Alabama and Don MacDonald of Denver, Colorado played a strong role in the establishment of the College.
 With the support of numerous Section members, the American Bar Association's Labor and Employment Law Section voted to assist in the establishment of the College and sponsored the installation of the inaugural class of elected Fellows in Orlando, Florida in August of 1996.

 The elected Board of Governors assumed office with members from four constituencies: management lawyers, primarily representing employers (both as in-house and outside counsel); union lawyers, primarily representing unions (both as in-house and outside counsel); neutrals, who are government officials, arbitrators or scholars, and lawyers who represent individual employees.

 "My election as a Fellow of the College in 1996 began a journey that has led to enjoying the formation of enormously rewarding and lasting professional and social relationships with some of the Nation's outstanding labor and employment lawyers, judges and government officials."